pearjo/knut-server/docs/source/guide/config.rst

 The keys ``module`` and ``class`` are mandatory and specify the Class and the module containing it to load.
 The keys after the two mandatory are the arguments of the classes ``__init__()`` method.
-For example, the :class:`knut.server.KnutTCPServer` would be configured as following:
+For example, the :py:class:`knut.server.tcpserver.KnutTCPServer` would be configured as
+following:

 .. code-block:: yaml

    !knutobject
-     module: knut.server
+     module: knut.server.tcpserver
      class: KnutTCPServer
      address: 127.0.0.1
      port: 8080

 If no configuration is found, default values are used which are documented in the following sections.